nicholasg-dev/fixaugment/README.md

 - `fixAugmentWindsurf.requestDelay`: Delay between requests in milliseconds (for future use - to avoid potential rate limiting)
 - `fixAugmentWindsurf.maxRequestsPerSession`: Maximum number of requests per session before auto-reset (for future use)

+## Compatibility

+This extension is compatible with VS Code version 1.97.0 and above.

 ## Known Issues

 - The extension may not detect all Augment outputs automatically